Fire and rescue services

 If you're travelling to Nigeria, your family and friends may receive bogus phone calls and emails from Nigeria.
 Scammers may claim that you're in legal, financial or medical trouble and that you need money.

-Check with the Australian High Commission in Abuja if you're asked to send money or details to them (see 'Local contacts').
+Some scammers may pretend to work for the Australian High Commission in Abuja and ask you to transfer money to the High Commission.
+Check with the High Commission first through its official contact details if you're asked to send money or information to them (see 'Local contacts').

-Do not travel to Nigeria to try to get your money back or seek revenge.
+Don't travel to Nigeria to try to get your money back or to seek justice or revenge.
 You could be in danger.

 Bogus dating schemes

-Once a friendship develops, the scammer asks for money to allow them to travel to Australia.
+Once a friendship develops, the scammer may ask for money to allow them to travel to Australia.
 In some cases, the scammer ends the relationship once the money has been sent.
 There's little chance of getting the money back.

-The rainy season is from May to October.
-There have been significant casualties and widespread damage to infrastructure caused by severe flooding.
+Nigeria experiences a rainy season from May to October.
+In past years, there have been significant casualties and widespread damage to infrastructure caused by severe flooding.
 Essential services may be disrupted.
 Follow the advice of local authorities and check the media for updates.

 The dry season is from November to April.
 Temperatures may be higher than 40°C for multiple days, especially in the north.